 Yuendumu

 One of the standout highlights to date has been the few days we had in Yuendumu.
 We met up with some friends of ours in Alice Springs who had kindly applied for permits for us to join them.
 They have been meeting annually with the Warlpiri Tribe in Yuendumu for about twelve years just to sit and learn from them and their rich culture.
 We were very privileged to be in the right place at the right time to tag along.
 We spent time with the most amazing people and I can honestly say this was life changing stuff!
 We started by driving down the Tanami to Tilmouth Well where we realised on the few kilometres of corrugated track that our van and car wouldn’t be able to go past Tilmouth Well.
 It was bone jarring stuff.
 Our friends were not deterred and around the campfire they planned for us all to cram into their Pajero with bedding and supplies for a couple of days.
 Rachel and Sam looked like they were encased in cocoons of bedding in the back seat.
-Tilmouth Well itself was special in that it was just us in all this space next to a huge dry river bed and the most spectacular sunsets and bird and animal life I have seen.
+Tilmouth Well itself was special in t

 On the third day I was particularly blown away when my friend introduced me to a tribal elder who decided to give me a bush name, which is a real honour.
 I sat in the red dirt with this woman and her gaze seemed to penetrate right through me.
 In English my bush name means ‘Water Dreaming’.
 Ironically the only piece of Indigenous art I owned before Yuendumu is hanging in our beach house and it is ‘Water Dreaming’.
 Go figure!!!